 Animal Advocates Assaulted in Sarajevo

 Bosnia: Let’s Respect Animals and their Right to Life

 Veterinary Office of Bosnia: is it possible to solve the problem of stray dogs?

-Funds are needed not only to help individual rescues and to help us keep safe the rescued dogs we are sponsoring but also to continue our advocacy work in Bosnia, uncovering the truth about what is happening there.
+Funds are needed to help individual rescues, for spay-neuter projects, for education also to continue advocacy work in Bosnia, uncovering the truth about what is happening there.

-On our sister site, Animal Welfare Advocates for Bosnia, you can set up a monthly donation via PayPal, or if you want to make a one-off donation, please go to your PayPal account (or set one up, it’s very easy) and send the money to: email@example.com.
+Donations are managed by AWABosnia, an independent group of animal advocates.
+On their website, Animal Welfare Advocates for Bosnia, you can set up a monthly donation via PayPal, or if you want to make a one-off donation, please go to your PayPal account (or set one up, it’s very easy) and send the money to: email@example.com.
 Click on the image below to be taken to PayPal’s home page.

 Or if you want to use the customised PayPal form, click the link below.
 However, a transaction fee and a percentage (2- 5.4%) will be deducted by PayPal for any contribution made.

-If you want your contribution to go to a specific dog or cause, please make a note in the PayPal comment box.
+If you want your contribution to go to a specific cause, please make a note in the PayPal comment box.
 If you wish to contribute via bank transfer or have other difficulties or questions, please go here.

 This site is dedicated to Vučko.
 Read his story and don’t let him have suffered and died in vain.
 Please help the stray dogs and cats in Bosnia-Herzegovina.
 The situation there is utterly dire, Vučko is but one amongst many horrifically abused animals.
 Even just one dollar or one euro will help make a difference.